cygnusroot/gitlab.io/doc/ci/examples/dependency_scanning.md

 It also requires the GitLab Runner 11.5 or later.
 For earlier versions, use the [previous job definitions](#previous-job-definitions).

-If you are on GitLab prior to 11.9, you can define it manually using the following snippet:
+If you are using GitLab prior to 11.9, you can define it manually using the following snippet:

 ```yaml
 dependency_scanning: